long-mike/blender_sendkeys/README.md

 # Using Blender with Logitech MX Creative Console on MacOS
 Logitech Creative Console has the potential to dramatically boost your workflow while working in Blender.
-Unfortunately, Logi Option+ on MacOS (as of version x.xx) doesn't correctly send modifier keys (Command, Control, etc.) to Blender.
+Unfortunately, Logi Option+ on MacOS (as of version 1.86.669369) doesn't correctly send modifier keys (Command, Control, etc.) to Blender.

 Hopefully, Logitech will fix the issue or someone will create a Profile in the Logi Marketplace.